-Trump outlines national guard activations for New York, California and Washington - KRDO
+Trump outlines National Guard activations for New York, California and Washington - KRDO

 “It’s not hard to make a mask or PPE (personal protective equipment) equipment or a gown, but you need companies to do it,” the New York governor said.

-The President has already approved disaster declarations for New York and Washington and said the declaration for California should be approved soon.
+Trump approved a disaster declaration for California later Sunday night following previous declarations for New York and Washington state.

-Trump also said at the briefing that in addition to supplies, he has instructed FEMA to provide:
+He said at the briefing that in addition to supplies, he had instructed FEMA to provide:

 The supplies should be in New York and California within the next 48 hours, Trump said.

-He added there will be two naval hospitals, one on the West Coast, and one on the East Coast, that will be activated.
-After some discussion, the USS Mercy will be sent to Los Angeles and not Washington state.
+He added there will be two naval hospital ships, one on the West Coast, and one on the East Coast, that will be activated.
+After some discussion, the USNS Mercy will be sent to Los Angeles and not Washington state.

+The USNS Mercy will depart Naval Station San Diego on Monday with over 800 Navy medical personnel and support staff aboard, according to the US Navy.

 This story has been updated to include information from New York Gov. Andrew Cuomo’s news conference Sunday.

-Note: CORRECTION: This story has been updated to correct the designation of the USNS Mercy as a non-commissioned ship.